Alphonse-Étiénne Dinet (French, 1861-1929)

 Signed lower left: E DINET

-This newly acquired work is one of two panoramic views of Old Cairo, one in the morning and the other in the evening by Étiénne Dinet after his trip to Egypt in 1897.
-The evening painting, which now enters the Dahesh Museum of Art collection — with its mirage-like view, haze, and rising smoke that dissolves the details of the citadel and numerous minarets across the skyline — recalls the work of Claude Monet.
-Le Caire is distinctly different from Dinet’s well-known Orientalist luminous scenes of daily life, which relate more closely to Naturalism.
-Like the Impressionists, many Naturalist painters including Dinet were interested in plein-air painting and the effects of light, but executed their work in a more academic manner with attention to detail and a meticulous finish.
+Following his trip to Egypt in 1897, Dinet painted two panoramic views of Old Cairo, one in the morning and the other in the evening, which were reproduced in Mirages:Scenes of Arab Life (1906), published by the artist and his friend Sliman ben Ibrahim.
+The evening painting, with its mirage-like view, haze, and rising smoke that dissolves the details of the citadel and numerous minarets across the skyline recalls the work of Claude Monet.
+Le Caire in fact is different from Dinet’s well-known Orientalist North African scenes of daily life, which favor a naturalistic approach.
+Like other naturalist painters, he was interested in plein-air painting and the effects of light, but executed his work in a manner more academic than the Impressionists, with attention to detail and a meticulous finish.